Florence by Night: a handy guidebook for exploring the city's nightlife

 Piazza del Duomo| ©Jim Paton

-One of the essential places to visit in the city of Florence after dark is the Piazza del Duomo.
-An enclave that will make you realize the splendor that came to have the capital of Tuscany and if you also have the opportunity to see it illuminated by moonlight, as well as by the lights that illuminate the various monuments: the Cathedral, the Baptistery of San Giovanni ... is a wonderful experience.
-In addition, the Loggia dei Lanzi is also illuminated, giving greater prominence to the various sculptures it houses.
-I recommend that you sit and contemplate the square in peace and quiet.
-You will live a magical moment.
+One of the must-see places to visit in the city of Florence after dark is Piazza del Duomo.
+This enclave will make you realize the splendor that the capital of Tuscany once had, and if you also have the opportunity to see it illuminated by the moonlight, as well as by the lights that illuminate the different monuments: the Cathedral, the Baptistery of San Giovanni... it is a wonderful experience.
+The Loggia dei Lanzi is also illuminated, highlighting the various sculptures it houses.
+I recommend sitting down and contemplating the square in peace.
+You will experience a magical moment.

-3. Take a sunset walk on the Ponte Vecchio and learn about its history on a tour
+3. Take a stroll across the Ponte Vecchio at dusk and learn about its history on a tour

 But without a doubt, the most beautiful place in Florence after dark is the Ponte Vecchio.
-This medieval bridge, dating from the fourteenth century, hides a long and curious history.
-Throughout the whole time, it had a great commercial activity.
-Initially it was occupied by butchers and slaughterers until the end of the 16th century when they were expelled because of the smell they generated, and it was occupied by jewelers and goldsmiths who have remained until today.
+This medieval bridge, dating back to the 14th century, has a long and curious history.
+Throughout history, it has been a hub of commercial activity.
+Initially, it was occupied by butchers and slaughterers until the end of the 16th century, when they were expelled due to the smell they generated.
+It was then occupied by jewelers and goldsmiths, who have remained there to this day.

-In addition, in the Second World War the rest of the bridges of the city of Florence were destroyed except for the Ponte Vecchio.
-It is said that, by a direct order of Adolf Hitler, who met him on a trip in the late 30's and was pinned.
+Furthermore, during World War II, all the other bridges in the city of Florence were destroyed except for the Ponte Vecchio.
+It is said that this was due to a direct order from Adolf Hitler, who saw it on a trip in the late 1930s and fell in love with it.

-Well, besides being one of the symbols of the city, it is an essential place to visit at night, because its beauty is indescribable.
+Well, in addition to being one of the symbols of the city, it is a must-see at night, as its beauty is indescribable.
 Even more so after dark.
-I recommend you find a place to sit on the banks of the Arno or you can also see it from one of the nearby bridges as the Ponte alle Grazie.
+I recommend finding a place to sit on the banks of the Arno River, or you can also view it from one of the nearby bridges, such as the Ponte alle Grazie.

 4. Attend an Italian opera concert

-One more way to relax and enjoy a magical evening in Florence is to attend an Italian opera concert with the best professional singers.
-The ideal place is the Church of San Monaca, which dates back to the 15th century and periodically hosts the most beautiful fragments of La Traviata, Madame Butterfly or the Barber of Seville.
+Another way to relax and enjoy a magical evening in Florence is to attend an Italian opera concert with the best professional singers.
+The ideal place is the 15th-century Church of San Monaca, which regularly hosts the most beautiful excerpts from La Traviata, Madame Butterfly, and The Barber of Seville.

 5. Visit the imposing Piazza della Repubblica

-The Place de la R épublique is another must-see after sunset.
-The Arc de Triomphe and the Column of Abundance illuminate the square and make it an ideal place to stroll.
-In addition, in the center of the square there is a merry-go-round that is a great attraction for the youngest members of the family.
-In this square are also located very elegant cafes and stores of leading brands.
+Piazza della Repubblica is another must-see spot after dark.
+The Arc de Triomphe and the Column of Abundance illuminate the square and make it an ideal place for a stroll.
+In addition, in the center of the square there is a merry-go-round that is a big attraction for the little ones.
+This square is also home to very elegant cafes and top brand stores.

 Along the banks of the Arno.| ©Rnt20